copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 25**

-- (Tampa, FL -- 2:12 PM Narcotics Sting) Explains about a citywide buy bust operation.
+- (Tampa, FL -- 2:12 PM Narcotics Sting) Sgt.
+Jill Ramsten explains about a citywide buy bust operation.
 The visual signal is the tapping of the brakes.
   If they can't get them, move on there are plenty of others.
+Officer Robert Tungate, Officer Rich Mills, Officer Dwight Buchanan, Officer Jim Contento.
-Officers nab reputed drug dealers in a citywide sting; suspects steal car stereos at a dealership.
+  Officers nab reputed drug dealers in a citywide sting.
-- Hillsborough County FL
+- (Hillsborough County, FL -- 11:03 PM Car Pursuit) Deputy Scott Morrill.
+  Stolen car.
+Second call: (11:38 PM Burglary In Progress) suspects steal car stereos at a dealership by cutting a hole in a fence.
 - (Fort Worth, TX -- 2:20 PM Suspicious Activity) Officer Ronnie McMullen goes to a call about two orphaned brothers, Jerry and Roland, huffing paint / sniffing paint.